focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 {{ youtube(id="chsqAaH_KqI") }}

-## Overall thought at the milestone of a working custom keyboard
+## Overall thoughts at the milestone of a working custom keyboard

 This has been a super fun project.
 I've been wanting to do this since I first described the concept of the corner key to my fellow keeb/ergonomic tinkerer [Michael Sloan](https://mgsloan.com/posts/supine-computing/) back in January 2020.
 My CAD and 3D printing experience was very beginner level and I had never done proper parameterized CAD prior to this, just some TinkerCAD and SketchUp.
 Parameterization is absolutely required for this type of project so I studied the dactyl manuform software stack a bit (clojure, openscad) but ultimately modeled this in FreeCAD with good results.